bihealth/NeatMS/docs/first-steps/data-format.md

 Here we can use the same code as above to get the peak specific information, but we will add the alignment (and grouping) information to the dataframe.
 This obviously assumes that you have aligned your peaks across samples and/or grouped peaks within samples.

-> *Some lines may require adjustment of variables, they are preceded by "Adjust variable" in the code below*

 ```
 # The first part of the code is the same as for unaligned peaks, you can jump to the feature information addition